mahfuz195/sdc_capstone/README.md

 ![](model_plot.png)

-And finally, the script in ```/tl_detector/light_classification/train.ipynub``` is the script that we used for training the model.
+After the model developemnt, the script in ```/tl_detector/light_classification/train.ipynub``` is the script that we used for training the model.
 We have used data augmentation to create more data using ```ImageGenerator``` in keras.
 Here is the code spippit:
 ```
 train_datagen = ImageDataGenerator(rescale = 1./255,
                                    horizontal_flip = True,